 Kingspan is a market-leading manufacturer of optimum, premium and high-performance rigid insulation products.
 The Kingspan Kooltherm K5 is their external wall insulation board, specially designed to be used with masonry walls.

 The K5 insulation board contains a fibre-free rigid thermoset phenolic core which gives it unrivalled thermal performance.

-Due to its unparalleled breathability, Pavatex Wood Fibre Insulation is perfect when used for a timber-framed property because it is a vapour-open building material.
-It’s essential for a timber building to be able to breathe in order to prevent damp and maintain structural integrity.
-The Wood Fibre Insulation will regulate the passage of water through the building structure, allowing for the diffusion of moisture and preventing any detrimental moisture build-up within the property and the EWI system.
+Due to its unparalleled breathability, Insulation is perfect when used for a timber-framed property because it is a vapour-open building material.
+It’s essential for a timber building to be able to breathe to prevent dampness and maintain structural integrity.
+Wood Fibre Insulation will regulate the passage of water through the building structure, allowing for the diffusion of moisture and preventing any detrimental moisture build-up within the property and the EWI system.

 In terms of thermal performance compared to EPS, Kooltherm K5 and Rockwool, the Pavatex does lag slightly behind.
 120mm of Pavatex is required to hit the u-value of 0.3 when applying the insulation to a solid wall property, however, for some the eco-benefits of this type of insulation outweigh this.

 In conclusion – comparing Mineral Wool vs EPS vs Kingspan K5 vs Wood Fibre in solid wall insulation systems